top of page

 That is exactly where reinjury lives.

-Our return to play systems at Stadium Performance are designed to bridge that gap because injury prevention is not about avoiding hard work.
-It is about ensuring the athlete is physically prepared for it.
+Our return to play systems at Stadium Performance are designed to bridge that gap.
+Injury prevention is not about avoiding hard work; it is about ensuring the athlete is physically prepared for it.

 The Message for Parents, Coaches, and Athletes